-The Human Resources Service cares about your privacy and are committed to collecting and processing your personal information in accordance with fair and transparent information practices and in accordance with the General Data Protection Regulation (2016/679 EU) Data Protection Bill 2018.
+The Human Resources Service cares about your privacy.
+We are committed to collecting and processing your personal information using fair and transparent information practices that comply with the General Data Protection Regulation (2016/679 EU) and the Data Protection Act 2018.

 This notice explains how the Human Resources Service handles the personal information of employees, applicants, apprentices, former employees, and temporary agency workers in the course of its human resources activities in order to manage the employment relationship.

 The General Data Protection Regulation (GDPR) requires employers to be transparent about the personal data that they hold and how it is used.
 This document sets out this information in relation to personal data held and used within the Human Resources Service.